gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/classMatrix__Centre__Block.md

  where E is a banded matrix, and A, E and I are square matrices.

-This matrix is solved by rearranging it to:  This new matrix is a corner matrix of the form:  with  and  Internally the matrix is saved in the corner format.
+This matrix is solved by rearranging it to:  This new matrix is a corner matrix of the form:  with \(Q = E\) and  Internally the matrix is saved in the corner format.